 It’s Female Founder Friday, and I’m elated to introduce you to woman entrepreneur, angel investor, and adjunct professor, Liz Sara.
 Liz’s most recent company is BEST MARKETING, LLC, which provides strategic marketing, messaging and positioning, PR, branding/identity services, lead generation and “go-to-market plans” to companies as an outsourced “Virtual Marketing Department.”
 The company focuses on emerging and growth-stage tech companies that lack the right executive marketing expertise at different stages in their life cycle.
 BEST MARKETING fills that gap by providing strategic and tactical marketing capabilities on a short-term or project basis.
 Clients benefit by eliminating expensive headcount commitments while acquiring the expertise of a successful entrepreneur who has built software companies of her own.
+Tactical marketing can do wonders for a business when they want to appeal to its specific niche audience, sites like breaktheicemedia.com discuss the strategies that can be added to tactical marketing to really elevate business visibility.

 I met Liz when we both were participating on a Founder Institute Panel.
 Her amazing 25 year career in entrepreneurship, coupled with her outstanding advice for attendees made her a must-have interviewee for Female Founder Friday.
 My neck hurt from craning in her direction to absorb all of the knowledge she was dropping when we met!
 Liz is a female founder who has built multiple companies, and is continuously giving her time and wisdom to foster the DC startup community.
 It is an honor to share her story and advice for female founders below!